filviu/blog/content/posts/2013/2013-10-01-the-difference-between-exclamation-mark-and-asterisk-in-etcshadow.md

   <em>A password field which starts with a exclamation mark means that the password is locked.
 The remaining characters on the line represent the password field before the password was locked.</em>
 </p>

-This means that both won&#8217;t allow password login the account but ! (exclamation mark) means that the account is locked and can be followed by the password the account had before it was locked.
+This means that both won't allow password login the account but ! (exclamation mark) means that the account is locked and can be followed by the password the account had before it was locked.
 When unlocked the ! is removed and the old password could be kept.

 Now we both know 🙂